-TO: Licensing Committee DATE: May 14, 2013
+TO: Licensing Committee

-FROM:

-Lavinia F. Snyder

-Licensing/Registration Coordinator
+DATE: October 1, 2013

-SUBJECT: Consider English as a Second Language as a Basis for an

-Accommodation in Taking the Examination
+- FROM: Lavinia F. Snyder Licensing/Registration Coordinator - SUBJECT: Consider English as a Second Language (ESL) as a Basis for an Accommodation in Taking the Examination

-At the last Board meeting, Dr. Cadow had requested communication with the Oregon State Board, the only other psychology licensing board that allows accommodations based on ESL, and see what their experience has been with their model.
-Dr. Cadow also requested that she would like to see if there are any other areas, such as advocacy groups, that may have models for assessment ESL candidates.
+At the last Board meeting, Dr. Cadow had requested communication with the Oregon State Board regarding their experience with their model for ESL accommodation.
+She also requested information in other areas, such as advocacy groups, that may have models for assessment ESL candidates.